 Online LearningNo Required Online Learning

-$85 in fall and spring for overnight retreats and art supplies. $15 in winter for art supplies.
+$85 in fall, $15 in winter, and $100 in spring for overnight retreats and art supplies.

 |2018-02-12||Fee increased (from $85 to $100).|